A geometric study of Wasserstein spaces: Hadamard spaces: Complete geodesics and the rank

 In this section we study complete geodesics in $\wass(X)$, in particular to understand its rank.
 Recall that the \emph{rank} of a metric space is the highest dimension of a Euclidean space that embeds isometrically in it.

 The main result of this section is the following. \begin{theo} If $X$ is a visibility space, in particular if it is $\CAT(\kappa)$ with $\kappa<0$, then $\wass(X)$ has rank $1$. \end{theo}

-We expect more generally that for all Hadamard space $X$, the rank of $\wass(X)$ is equal to the rank of $X$, or at least bounded above by some weak rank of $X$.
+We expect more generally that for most, if not all Hadamard space $X$, the rank of $\wass(X)$ is equal to the rank of $X$.
 Theorem \ref{theo:rank} is a first step in this direction.
-Note that the fact that we ask the embedding to be nothing weaker than an isometry and to be global is important: it is easy to prove that as soon as $X$ contains a complete geodesic, it admits bi-Lipschitz embedding of Euclidean spaces of arbitrary dimension, and isometric embeddings of Euclidean balls of arbitrary radius and dimension.
-Both these facts come from an isometric embeeding of open Euclidean half-cone of arbitrary dimension into $\wass(\mathbb{R})$, see \cite{Kloeckner}.
+Note that the fact that we ask the embedding to be nothing weaker than an isometry and to be global is important, as shown by example \ref{exem:cylinder} at the end of the section.

-First, let us see that the asymptotic measure of a complete geodesic is much more constraint than that of a mere ray. \begin{prop} Let $(\mu_t)_{t\in\mathbb{R}}$ be a complete unit speed geodesic of $\wass(X)$, and $\mu$ be one of its displacement interpolations.
+To prove Theorem \ref{theo:rank}, let us first see that the asymptotic measure of a complete geodesic is much more constrained than that of a mere ray. \begin{prop} Let $(\mu_t)_{t\in\mathbb{R}}$ be a complete unit speed geodesic of $\wass(X)$, and $\mu$ be one of its displacement interpolations.
 Then $\mu$ is concentrated on the set of \emph{unit speed} geodesics of $X$. \end{prop} Note that here we do not use any assumption on $X$ (besides the existence of displacement interpolations).

 \begin{proof} Let $\gamma,\beta$ be two geodesics in the support of $\mu$ and let $a=s(\gamma)$ and $b=s(\beta)$.
 Fix some point $x\in X$.
 Then we have the equivalents $d(x,\gamma_t)\sim at$ and $d(x,\beta_t)\sim bt$ when $t\to\pm\infty$.
 In particular, we get that